PDM4AR/exercises/docs/00-preliminaries.md

 **Important information**:

-* Each exercise has a limited submission window, typically 2 weeks.
+* Each exercise has a limited submission window for 2-3 weeks.
 * Only the last **VALID** submission (i.e., processed by the server regardless of the outcome) within the exercise time window counts toward your exercise grade.
 A missing submission counts as 0.
-* Your score will be determined by the performance metrics specified in the exercise description (e.g., correctness, execution speed).
-For metrics other than correctness, we provide reference values based on our solution and/or historical data.
-The mapping from scores to grades will not be disclosed in advance.
+* Your score will be determined by the performance metrics specified in the exercise description.
+While multiple metrics are considered, **CORRECTNESS** is the most important factor.
+For students who wish to pursue higher performance(e.g. in solving time), we provide reference values based on the TA solution and/or historical data.
+The mapping from scores to grades will **NOT** be disclosed in advance.
-* Only your best _N-1_ exercise results contribute to 30% of your final grade, where _N_ is the total number of weekly exercises (N=5).
+* Only your best **_N-1_** exercise results contribute to 30% of your final grade, where _N_ is the total number of graded weekly exercises (N=5).
 * For each exercise, you have a limited number of server submissions.
 You can test locally as much as you want.
 Consider this a learning experience for robotics; field tests are expensive.
 * Here you can see a temporary schedule (will be completed on the fly):